RitaAndAurora/kijimi-babu-frik/README.md

-# kijimi-babu-frik
+# Babu Frik, a Droidsmith for KIJIMI

-Software editor for Black Corporation's KIJIMI synthetizer
+WIP software editor for Black Corportation's KIJIMI.
+You should not be seeing this page :)